RichardSCS/CVNPlusOne/DoctorClient/README.md

 This is REST Client for the Doctor.
-The Doctor client views and deletes appointments which have been added by the Provider/Doctor.
+The Doctor client creates, updates, views and deletes appointments.

 It uses the restclient-cpp library for REST API calls to the Server.